the1lab/1lab/src/Realisability/PCA/Combinatorial.lagda.md

 [[partial combinatory algebras]] in terms of *combinators*, elements
 $\tt{K}$ and $\tt{S}$ satisfying the rules $\tt{K}\ a\ b = a$ and
 $\tt{S}\ f\ g\ x = f\ x\ (g\ x)$.
-Unfortunately, working with this notion of pca in Agda is very inconvenient:
+Unfortunately, working with this notion of pca in a proof assistant is very inconvenient:

 * To start with, we have to explicitly write out the requirements that the constants $\tt{K}$ and $\tt{S}$ are defined; and that the